FTLam11/fronk-tolks/README.md

 * Why did this test start failing?
 * What the fuck does this example test?
-* SWEET OUR TEST SUITE TAKES 30 MINUTES TO RUN, TIME TO WATCH SOME TV
+* SWEET OUR TEST SUITE TAKES 30 MINUTES TO RUN, TIME TO WATCH SOME TV.
 * How did it turn out like this?

 It's ok!
 Let's chill out and look at some cats.